signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/4-mobile-app.md

 Synchronizing the data with the cloud can be done at any time, and can be achieved by:

--   Tapping the refresh icon in the top right, or
+-   Tapping the refresh icon in the top right, or<br/>

--   Dragging down from the top of the dashboard.
+-   Dragging down from the top of the dashboard.<br/>

 The central section of the dashboard displays a list of various states.
 These states are grouped at the top of the dashboard.